XNS-ivy/schaleWrapper/README.md

-Got it!
-Here's the updated documentation with example **usage** blocks that match your style:

----

 # 📦 schalewrapper

 > A simple Node.js wrapper for [Schale.gg](https://schale.gg) Blue Archive data — with multi-language support and local syncing.